guardian/flexible-restorer/README.md

 ## Starting the app
 ```
 $ sbt
-[composer-restorer] $ run
+[restorer] $ run
 ```

-The app will then be accessible locally at: https://composer-restorer.local.dev-gutools.co.uk/
+The app will then be accessible locally at: https://restorer.local.dev-gutools.co.uk/

 ## Developing